crazychenz/vinnie.work/website/static/misc/android-notes/8-dynamic-with-frida.md

 ## Other Scripts

 For some Frida scripts that can jump start your usage, check our the [Frida Codeshare](https://codeshare.frida.re/).
-Note: They are no references to the Frida Codeshare directly from the [frida.re documentation](https://frida.re/) site!
+Note: There are no references to the Frida Codeshare directly from the [frida.re documentation](https://frida.re/) site!